 A simple on-screen calculator will be made available to use in the Quantitative Reasoning (QR) and Decision Making (DM) subtests.
-I strongly advise you practice using it when preparing for the both subtests.
+I strongly recommend that you practice using it when preparing for both subtests.

 Percentage: Use this function for calculating percentages

-Divide: Use this function for division of one number by the other.
+Divide: Use this function for the division of one number by the other.

 Multiply: Use this function for multiplication of two numbers

-Subtract: Use this function for subtraction of one number by the other.
+Subtract: Use this function for the subtraction of one number by the other.

 Add: Use this function to add two numbers together.

 Equals: Use this button to get a result of a function (addition, subtraction, multiplication, division, and so on).
 The equals sign is also useful for getting around the calculator’s order of operations.